Powers of sums and their homological invariants: Introduction

 Our method makes substantial use of {\it Betti splittings}, first introduced by Francisco, H\`a and Van Tuyl \cite{FHV} in their study of free resolutions of monomial ideals.
 One of the main findings of this paper is that Betti splittings are ubiquitous and most relevant to study {\it all the powers} of mixed sums.
 The decomposition of $P$ as $I+J$ is probably the easiest example of a Betti splitting: letting $\beta_i(I)=\dim_k \Tor^R_i(k,I)$ be the $i$th Betti number of $I$, then the formula $\beta_i(P)=\beta_i(I)+\beta_i(J)+\beta_{i-1}(I\cap J)$ holds for any $i\ge 0$.
 These equations define Betti splittings in general and allow us to give a fairly complete understanding of the depth and regularity of the powers of $P$.
 We can prove, rather surprisingly, that the inequalities for $\depth T/P^s$ and $\reg T/P^s$ in \cite[Theorem 2.4]{HTT} are {\it both equalities} under certain conditions. \begin{thm} Let $R$ and $S$ be polynomial rings over $k$.
 Suppose that either $\chara k=0$ or $I$ and $J$ are monomial ideals.
 Then for any $s\ge 1$, there are equalities \begin{enumerate}[\quad \rm(i)] \item $\depth T/P^s=$

 \item $\reg T/P^s=$

 \end{enumerate} \end{thm} Theorem \ref{thm_depthreg} is surprising since normally we only expect to get hold of information about large enough powers of an ideal.
-Prior to this result, the authors of \cite{HTT} expressed in page 820 the view that``...there are no general formulae" for the depth and regularity of $T/P^s$ (even when $R$ and $S$ are polynomial rings).
+Prior to our result, it was suspected that there are no general formulae for the depth and regularity of $T/P^s$ even when $R$ and $S$ are polynomial rings (see \cite[Page 820]{HTT}).
 Thanks to Theorem \ref{thm_depthreg}, we can also provide an upper bound for the stability index of depth of powers of $P$, and study when $P$ has a constant depth function (Section \ref{subsect_applications}).
 Our results generalize or strengthen previous work of H\`a--Trung--Trung \cite{HTT}, Herzog--Vladoiu \cite{HV}.
-We expect Theorem \ref{thm_depthreg} to hold in positive characteristics as well (but by Example \ref{ex_nonpolynomialbase} it does not hold over all non-polynomial base rings).
+We expect Theorem \ref{thm_depthreg} to hold in positive characteristics as well (but by Example \ref{ex_nonpolynomialbase} it does not hold if one of the base rings is not regular).

 We do not restrict our considerations of mixed sums to the setting of polynomial base rings.
 To study Betti splittings of higher powers of $P$, we introduce in Section \ref{sect_idealsofsmalltype} the following notion. \begin{defn} We say $I$ is an ideal {\it of small type} if for all $s\ge 1$ and all $i\ge 0$, the map $\Tor^R_i(k,I^s)\to \Tor^R_i(k,I^{s-1})$ induced by the natural inclusion $I^s\to I^{s-1}$ is zero. \end{defn} One of the main results of Section \ref{sect_idealsofsmalltype} is Theorem \ref{thm_sumsofsmalldoublysmall}: if $I$ and $J$ are of small type then the powers of $P$ admit natural Betti splittings.
-While simple, Theorem \ref{thm_sumsofsmalldoublysmall} is enough to produce the formulas of Theorem \ref{thm_depthreg} since if $R$ and $S$ are polynomial rings then $I$ and $J$ are of small type if either $\chara k=0$ (Ahangari Maleki \cite[Theorem 2.5(i)]{A}) or $I$ and $J$ are monomial ideals (Theorem \ref{thm_monomialidealsareofsmalltype}).
+While simple, Theorem \ref{thm_sumsofsmalldoublysmall} is enough to produce the formulas of Theorem \ref{thm_depthreg} since if $R$ and $S$ are polynomial rings then $I$ and $J$ are of small type if either $\chara k=0$ (Ahangari Maleki \cite[Proposition 3.5]{A}) or $I$ and $J$ are monomial ideals (Theorem \ref{thm_monomialidealsareofsmalltype}).